 An Entrée is an appetizer in France.

 In 18th century England, a typical formal dinner had many more courses.
-British restaurants adopted the French word for appetizer “Entree,” which means “enter” because this was the dish that was served immediately preceding the centrepiece of the whole meal, usually a big heavy roast.
+British restaurants adopted the French word for appetizer “Entree,” which means “enter” because this was the dish that was served immediately before the centrepiece of the whole meal, usually a big heavy roast.

 As Anglo dining habits changed, meals gradually became less elaborate, with fewer and simpler courses.
 However, in the United States, the entrée course, which used to be one of the appetizer courses, continued to be known as the “entree.”
 It was probably kept because anything French was, and still is, considered haute couture and prestigious.

 Popcorn is served cold at movie theatres in France: Salty or sweet

 This one always blows my mind.
 My daughter loves to order sweet popcorn at movie theatres which is basically cold popcorn with sugar thrown on it.
 Want some regular butter popcorn?
 That’s served cold, or room temperature too.